Documentation / Configuration

 Chrome

 --browsertime.chrome.args, --chrome.args Extra command line arguments to pass to the Chrome process.
-Always leave out the starting -- (--no-sandbox will be no-sandbox).
+If you use the command line, leave out the starting -- (--no-sandbox will be no-sandbox).
+If you use a configuration JSON file you should keep the starting --.
 To add multiple arguments to Chrome, repeat --browsertime.chrome.args once per argument.
 See https://peter.sh/experiments/chromium-command-line-switches/

---browsertime.chrome.android.package, --chu rome.android.package Run Chrome on your Android device.
+--browsertime.chrome.android.package, --chrome.android.package Run Chrome on your Android device.
 Set to com.android.chrome for default Chrome version.
-You need to run adb start-server before you start.
+You need to have adb installed to run on Android.

 --browsertime.chrome.collectNetLog, --chrome.collectNetLog Collect network log from Chrome and save to disk. [boolean]